tealeafraccoon/tealeafraccoon.github.io/_posts/2017-07-09-USA-Con-Attendance.md

 [figure3]: http://gdurl.com/Xc8V "Line fun"

-This approach does a reasonable job in fitting the relationship in the later years, but 1990-2005 looks like a poor approximation to me.
+This approach does a reasonable job in fitting the relationship in the later years, but 1990-2005 looks like a poor approximation to me, so make of that what you will.
 (In case it's of interest, this model predicts 2017 con attendance of about 50,810, pretty similar to the prediction of the exponential model.)

 ###### *Con*clusions

-Overall, I'm more convinced by the Box-Cox fit than the piecewise linear one; it works better visually (and does a little better if we formally test the model fit) and I reckon an exponential relationship makes more intuitive sense for population growth.
+Overall, I'm more convinced by the power transform fit than the piecewise linear one; it seems to visually fit the data well (and does a little better if we test the two model fits more formally) and I reckon an exponential relationship makes more intuitive sense for population growth.
 What does seem unambiguous is some sort of change beginning in 2005, which not only shows up very strongly in the original data, but is also reinforced by the piecewise linear model (I'm not so convinced by the proposed 2012 changepoint, but I suppose time will tell on that front).

-With such limited data we can't hope to do more than speculate as to why, but I do wonder if we're seeing a millennial effect start to take hold around the 2005 mark.
+With such limited data we can't hope to do more than speculate as to why, but I do wonder if we're seeing a 'millennial effect' start to take hold around the 2005 mark.
 Most studies put this generation beginning in the early 1980s, and so perhaps we're seeing this group start to find themselves with the independence and disposable income to start attending (or maybe even running) cons in earnest from around the early 2000s.
-There are countless other possible explanations, however, so if you have any ideas of your own please let me know!
+There are countless other possible explanations, however, and I'd love to hear yours - you can contact me by emali (see 'About', above) or on Twitter [@tealeafraccoon](https://twitter.com/tealeafraccoon/).